SebasYa/Capture-symbol/README.md

 2. **Open the project in Xcode**:
     - Navigate to the cloned project directory and open `CaptureSymbol.xcodeproj`.

-3. **Install dependencies**:
-    - Make sure all necessary dependencies are installed and up-to-date.

-4. **Run the application**:
+3. **Run the application**:
     - Select your target device and run the application.
+Should be run on a physical device.

 ## Usage